 Recognition or Awards Under the leadership of Mr. Padmanabhan Iyer, the Company was ranked as a Fortune India Next 500 Company by Fortune India Magazine in March 2019.
 The Company was conferred the Asia's Greatest Brands Award 2018 by AsiaOne and URS Media Consulting.
 Company's MFund® Plus won the IMC Digital Technology Award 2018 in the IT Services category.
 Further, in 2018, the Company received Outstanding Business Award 2018 for Best Innovative Technology Company in Bangkok, Thailand.
 The Company also won Star of the Industry Awards in 2018 by ET Now for Best use of IT in Healthcare, for Best Software Product Company in Intellectual Driven business and also for Outsourcing Innovation of the Year.
-The Company was felicitated in NASSCOM Customer Excellence Awards 2018 for the 'Transformation' category.
-Job profile and his suitability Mr. Padmanabhan Iyer has more than 36 years of experience in techno-finance area.
-Taking into consideration his association with the Company for more than 15 years, the Board has bestowed the leadership of the Company on Mr. Padmanabhan Iyer.
+The Company was felicitated in NASSCOM Customer Excellence Awards Job profile and his suitability 2018 for the 'Transformation' category.
+Mr. Padmanabhan lyer has more than 36 years of experience in techno-finance area.
+Taking into consideration his association with the Company for more than 15 years, the Board has bestowed the leadership of the Company on Mr. Padmanabhan lyer.
 Remuneration proposed Details of proposed remuneration are presented in the resolution above.
 Comparative remuneration profile with respect to industry, size of the Company, profile of the position and person Commensurate with other organizations of the similar type, size and nature in the IT industry.
-Pecuniary relationship directly or indirectly with the Company, or relationship with the managerial personnel, if any Apart from receiving remuneration from the Company in his capacity as the Managing Director & Global CEO and holding 1,920 equity shares of ₹10 each in the Company, Mr. Padmanabhan Iyer does not have any other pecuniary relationship with the Company.
-III.
+Pecuniary relationship directly or indirectly with the Company, or relationship with the managerial personnel, if any III.
 Other information: Reasons of loss or inadequate profits The Company has made profits after tax for 3 consecutive years, viz.
 FY2017, FY2018 and FY2019.
 The matter of inadequate profits relates to the manner in which profits are computed for the purpose of managerial remuneration.
 In view of the accumulated losses prior to the approval of the DRS package, the profits of the Company as calculated in terms of Section 198 of the Act were inadequate for paying remuneration to Mr. Iyer for FY 2019-20.
 Steps Taken or proposed to be taken for improvement Synergizing of multi-geography and multi-solutions operations, transition of implementation & support activities from distributed structure to centralized structure, discontinued working capital intensive and low margin Systems Integration and Hardware business, focus on improving solutions - Features, Functionalities, Technology of Products and creation of Frameworks for Services and increased investment in Products & Services.
 Expected increase in productivity and profits in measurable terms The Company's performance is expected to be in line with the industry.
 IV.
-Disclosure: As required, the information is provided under Co rporate Governance Section of Annual Report 2018-19.
+Disclosure: As required, the information is provided under Corporate Governance Section of Annual Report 2018-19.